mvolkmann/blog/src/rust.md

     }
 }

-// Implementing the AddAssign trait enables using
+// Implementing the "AddAssign" trait enables using
-// the += operator to add a Color instance to a receiver Color. impl AddAssign for Color {
+// the "+=" operator to add a "Color" instance to a receiver "Color". impl AddAssign for Color {
     fn add_assign(&mut self, other: Self) {
         self.r = cmp::min(255, self.r + other.r);